Elevate the power of your work

 Having recently celebrated our 70th anniversary, we know quite a bit about resiliency.
 As records and information shifted from paper-based to digital, we’ve evolved to meet your lifecycle management needs for all formats of information, including the media on which it’s stored.
 And as a result of the global pandemic, our ability to provide records in digital format strengthened your resilience by enabling work-from-home employees to provide undisturbed customer experiences and conduct essential operations, such as distributing mail.

 They are also better prepared to meet the demands of achieving carbon-neutral sustainability commitments made to investors, shareholders, customers, employees, and regulators.
-The research shows that 36% of resilient organizations are ahead of their peers in making progress towards their environmental, social, and governance (ESG) goals and commitments, compared to only 21% of less resilient organizations.
+The research shows that 36% of resilient organisations are ahead of their peers in making progress towards their environmental, social, and governance (ESG) goals and commitments, compared to only 21% of less resilient organisations.

-Iron Mountain believes that we all have a role to play in becoming truly resilient organizations, not just for today but for whatever the future holds.
+Iron Mountain believes that we all have a role to play in becoming truly resilient organisations, not just for today but for whatever the future holds.
 We’re here to support your efforts.

 For a deeper dive into the Economist Impact research and how you can plan for a more resilient future, explore these resources.